swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 **Type:** String.

-When used in a Swedish context where all organizations have a Swedish organization number according to \[[SKV709](#skv709)\], the format MUST be 10 digits without a hyphen.
+When used in a Swedish context where all organizations have a Swedish organization number according to \[[SKV709](#skv709)\], the format is 10 digits without a hyphen.

 When used in an international context where organizations come from different countries, it is RECOMMENDED to use the ICD (International Code Designator) format as defined in \[[ISO/IEC.6523-1](#iso6523-1)\] and \[[ISO/IEC.6523-2](#iso6523-2)\].